pmichaillat/hugo-website/README.md

 The template is documented at https://pascalmichaillat.org/d5/.

-## Example
+## Illustration

-The website produced by the template is available at https://pascalmichaillat.org/hugo-website/.
+The website produced by the template can be viewed at https://pascalmichaillat.org/hugo-website/.

 ## Features